hzeller/hot-snipper/README.md

 If the `stack` parameter in the [SCAD file](./band-cutter-machine.scad#L7) is changed, a machine that can cut up to 5 bands in parallel can can fit on a Prusa MK3 bed.
-Change the value, type `make`, go in the fab/ directory.
+Change the value, type `make`, `cd fab/`.
 Open `band-cutter-machine.3mf` with prusa-slicer and reload with `F5`.
+There seems to be a bug in prusa-slicer which then slightly mis-aligns the cylinder support enforcer around the main wheel; adjust that first before slicing.

  two bands                          | five bands
 ------------------------------------|------------------------------------